 (v) Edmund Holland(c.
 1354), who died young.
 He was buried in the church of Austin Friars, London.

-Descendants of Joan and Thomas Holland include Lady Margaret Beaufort the mother of King Henry VII and Elizabeth of York, his queen as well as the Queen Consorts Anne Neville, wife of Richard III, and Catherine Parr, sixth wife of Henry VIII.
+Descendants of Joan and Thomas Holland include Lady Margaret Beaufort the mother of King Henry VII and Elizabeth of York, his queen as well as the Queen Consorts Anne Neville, wife of Richard III, and Catherine Parr, the sixth wife of Henry VIII.

-Edward, the Black Prince, the eldest son and heir of King Edward III, (who was Joan's first cousin once removed) had long held affection for her since childhood, he presented her with a silver cup, part of the booty from one of his early military campaigns.
-When the King and Queen did not support a marriage between their son and their former ward and harboured concerns about Joan's reputation, Joan and Edward decided to marry secretly.
+Edward, the Black Prince, the eldest son and heir of King Edward III, (who was Joan's first cousin once removed) had long-held affection for her since childhood, he presented her with a silver cup, part of the booty from one of his early military campaigns.
+When the King and Queen did not support marriage between their son and their former ward and harboured concerns about Joan's reputation, Joan and Edward decided to marry secretly.
 Edward's parents were finally swayed to agree to the marriage and they were officially married on 10 October 1361, at Windsor Castle with the King and Queen in attendance.

 In 1362, the Black Prince was invested as Prince of Aquitaine, and the couple moved to Bordeaux, where they spent the next nine years.
-Their's was a happy marraige, in a letter addressed to Joan written after the battle of Najera in 1367, Edward addresses her as "my dearest and truest sweetheart and beloved companion".
+Theirs was a happy marriage, in a letter addressed to Joan written after the battle of Najera in 1367, Edward addresses her as "my dearest and truest sweetheart and beloved companion".
 When he returned to Bordeaux from Spain, Joan met him and the couple "walked together holding hands."
 Froissart described their household as especially magnificent.
 They produced two sons:-

 (i) Edward of Angouleme (27 January 1365 - 1372) who died at the age of six.